 And the rest?
 Junk it.

 Seriously.
 Junk it all.
 Junk more than you are comfortable with.
 If you have to find the information again, you will find the fresh up to date information.
 You won't have maintained it nor will you have to check it is still current.
 If the topic appears in you life later these will be time later to handle it.
 So you can be ruthless about removing junk.
-This also removes evidence that can be used against you.

 When working, after completing each action, take a moment to review that project.
 What next actions can now be accomplished?
 Add new actions and cross off the action as completed.